No long-term fix for highway funding

 WASHINGTON (PAI)–Once again, a Senate Republican filibuster killed a pro-worker bill, the Bring The Jobs Home Act, to extend tax credits to firms which do just that.

 By a 54-42 vote on July 30, lawmakers tried to cut off the GOP talkathon against the Bring The Jobs Home Act.
 The measure would yank tax deductions from firms that off-shore U.S. jobs while extending a 20 percent federal tax credit to those that return off-shored jobs to our shores.
-Senators needed 60 votes to cut off the debate, and didn’t get them.
+Senators needed 60 votes to cut off the

 One Republican, Maine’s Susan Collins, voted to end the filibuster.
 The others, plus Sen. Mark Begich, D-Alaska, voted to talk the bill to death.
 Collins, 52 Democrats, and both independents voted against the filibuster.
 Three Republicans and a Democrat did not vote.